Janet Rose, Founder/Director

 Former broadcast journalist and nonprofit executive, Janet is passionate about the unique relationship between horses and people, equine welfare and wildlife conservation.
-She is former executive director of international wildlife film festivals and currently Executive Director of the Montana World Affairs Council.
-She is also the founder of Horse Haven Montana, an equine rescue, adoption and education organization, and a member of the Equine Experiential Education Association.
+She is a former director of international wildlife film festivals, currently director of Horse, Human and nature-William Kriegel Foundation and founder of Horse Haven Montana, an equine rescue, adoption and education organization, a not-for-profit “parent” of EIFF.
+Janet is also a member of the Equine Experiential Education Association.

 EQUUS INTERNATIONAL was founded in 2011, as a labor of love in the hope that one of the first international equine film events could have a large impact on equine welfare worldwide.
-The EQUUS INTERNATIONAL Film Festival® seeks to raise awareness, improve equine welfare, promote the equine/human bond and increase understanding of all things “horse.”
-EIFF also celebrates the full spectrum of the equine world.
+EQUUS INTERNATIONAL® aims to raise awareness, improve equine welfare, promote the value of the equine/human bond and increase understanding of all things “horse.”
+EIFF celebrates the full spectrum of the equine world and the individuals who tell their stories.

 Nat Forcier, Communications & Social Media Manager

-Nat began writing poetry on a rock in the middle of Rattlesnake Creek at age ten and holds an English Literature degree.
-She draws on her nonprofit experience and love of horses, film, and Montana to wholeheartedly support the work and mission of the EQUUS INTERNATIONAL Film Festival®.
+Nat is an acclaimed web and graphic designer whose favorite pastime is being with animals and writing.
+She began writing poetry on a rock in the middle of Rattlesnake Creek as long ago as she can remember and holds a degree in English Literature.
+Drawing on her nonprofit experience and love of horses, film, and Montana, Nat gives her all, time and talent, to support the work and mission of the EQUUS INTERNATIONAL Film Festival®.

 Lynda MacLeod, Consultant – Corporate Philanthropy & Sponsorships

 2020 Advisory Committee